NadimGhaznavi/Db4E/pages/Schema.md

 # The Operations Tables

-This section details the *operations tables.
+This section details the *operations* tables.
+These tables are used to record start and stop times and current uptime of different components.

 ---